Skip to Content

 1. Add the oil and seasoning to the potatoes and onions, and toss to coat.
 As always, more oil means crispier potatoes, though more calories.
 Feel free to adjust the amount of oil in the recipe to find the right balance for you.

 2. Air fry onions and potatoes.
-Shake the basket during cooking to redistribute the onion and potato chunks, or use tongs to quickly flip them.
-This makes sure the hot air reaches all sides so they cook evenly and get crispy all over.
+Shake the basket during cooking to redistribute the onion and potato chunks, or use tongs to flip them quickly.
+This ensures the hot air reaches all sides so they cook evenly and get crispy all over.

 Raw potatoes and onions in air fryer basket.